ReproNim/OHBMEducation-2022/Exercise/README.md

 Found subject ID: sub-RC4227 in NIDM file (agent: http://iri.nidash.org/d4a9e7ce-d9d7-11ec-8cef-acde48001122) Writing Augmented NIDM file...
 ```
-and your volues should now be included in you my_nidm.ttl file!
+and your volumes should now be included in you my_nidm.ttl file!

 # Querying the results
 Now, what can we do with our results?
 We can interogate the my_nidm.ttl file for the contents that is has.
 For example, what subjects are in this data file?